-For four days, which are concurrent with the Printed Matter Art Book Fair (Thursday January 31st-Sunday February 3rd) Public Fiction was transformed by artist/musicians Robert Barber and Chris Duncan into a sound sculpture that functioned as a platform for sound makers from the Los Angeles and Bay Areas to perform in, on and/or interact with.
-Lineup included Lucky Dragons (LA), Collin Mckelvey (Oakland), Paul Clipson (SF), Matthewdavid/DIVA (LA), Suzy Poling (LA), Anthony Iamurri (SF), White Rainbow (LA/PDX), Anenon (LA), Preggers/Dean Spunt (LA), Robert Crouch (LA), John Davis (Oakland), Infinite Body (LA), Tana Sprague (Oakland), Brendan Fowler (LA), Rene Hell (LA), Chris Duncan (Oakland), Sneaky Snake (LA), Mary Pearson (LA), Zachary James Watkins (Oakland), Secret Circuit (LA), Laura Steenberge (Oakland), Danny Paul Grody (SF), Randy Randall (LA), THE SUN (Oakland), The Urxed (LA).
+For four days, which are concurrent with the Printed Matter Art Book Fair (Thursday January 31st – Sunday February 3rd) Public Fiction will be transformed by artist/musicians Robert Barber/The Urxed and Chris Duncan into a sound sculpture that will function as a platform for sound makers from the Los Angeles and Bay Areasto perform in, on and/or interact with.
+Artists included: Lucky Dragons (LA), Collin Mckelvey (Oakland), Paul Clipson (SF), Matthewdavid/DIVA (LA), Suzy Poling (LA), Anthony Iamurri (SF), White Rainbow (LA/PDX), Anenon (LA), Preggers/Dean Spunt (LA), Robert Crouch (LA), John Davis (Oakland), Infinite Body (LA), Tana Sprague (Oakland), Brendan Fowler (LA), Rene Hell (LA), Chris Duncan (Oakland), Sneaky Snake (LA), Mary Pearson (LA), Zachary James Watkins (Oakland), Secret Circuit (LA), Laura Steenberge (Oakland), Danny Paul Grody (SF), Randy Randall (LA), THE SUN (Oakland), The Urxed (LA)

 The art included captures the energetic, radical, and creative Oakland zeitgeist.
 The show is organized as an unofficial satellite of Documenta 13, taking place from June 9-September 18 in Kassel, Germany.
 Oakland seems to be perfectly positioned to speak to the questions that Documenta's curator Carolyn Christov-Bakargiev posed for this year's exhibition.